coursesAM/APL405/README.md

 ## Project

-Maximum of *two students per project* is allowed
+A maximum of *two students per project* is allowed

 Choose from any one of the catergory of projects you like.
 Each catergory has different maximum attainable marks.